krnak/ztrezor/doc/implementation.md

 <img src="interactions.png" alt="Trezor - Host - User - full node interactions" width="600"/>

-Our communication scheme consists of four players: an user, a hardware wallet (HWW), a host (typically a PC or a cell phone) and Zcash fullnode (a server maintaining a full blockchain copy).
+Our communication scheme consists of four players: an user, a hardware wallet (HWW), a host (typically a desktop or a cell phone) and Zcash fullnode (a server maintaining a full blockchain copy).

 Threat model for communication between host and fullnode is described in [Zcash doc](https://zcash.readthedocs.io/en/latest/rtd_pages/wallet_threat_model.html).
 In this section we focus only to the communication between the host, the user and the HWW.

-Our security goals differs according to following two scenarios:
+Our security goal:

-1. If the **Host is honest**, then all Zcash privacy features are preserved.
-2. Even if the **Host is malicious**, he cannot create a valid transaction with undesired effects.
-However, he can violate all Zcash privacy features.
+**User has complete control over the effect of his transactions.**

+I.e. for every user's transaction, transaction fee and transaction's outputs (address, value, memo) cannot be tampered by a mallicious host.

+Our privacy limitations:

+**A host has viewing access to user's account.**

 Every shielded transaction is authorized by a zero knowledge proof.
 Since compution of this proof is computationally demanding, this task must be delaged to the host.
 To do so, Full Viewing Key (FVK), which guarantees full access to the user's transaction history, must be revealed to the host.
 There no way how HWW can prevent a malicious host from sharing FVK with an attacker.

-(Even if a mallicious host were locked into some sandbox without access to any side-channel, it can send FVK to an attacker by secretly encoding it into a transaction itself by manipulating proof randomness.
-Attacker then gains FVK by scanning every transaction in the blockchain.)
+(Even if a mallicious host were locked into some sandbox without access to any side-channel, it can send FVK to an attacker by secretly encoding it into a transaction itself by manipulating proof randomness.)

 ## Comparison with the Ledger

-- We implement Orchard shielded protocol, while Ledger implemented the Sapling shielded protocol.
+- We implement _Orchard_ shielded protocol, while Ledger implemented the _Sapling_ shielded protocol.
 - We have no control over the proof randomness.
 (Ledger maybe wont too after the NU5.)
 - We don't have to worry about memory optimizations so much.